-Instead, I wrote a writing craft book called Inscrutable: Notes on Revision.
+Instead, I wrote a craft book called Inscrutable: Notes on Revision.
 I keep fussing over the paragraph about Robert Frost.
 Should I mention the bridge?
 Or the motorcycle guy?
 The way he filled his helmet with water and splashed his face?

 Inscrutable will probably never appear.

-The problem is not having any way to sample it.
 They don’t have sign up sheets for open mic craft lectures where queues of trembling souls looking a lot like me take a few minutes to beat the subject-verb-direct object out of the dead horse.
 Even now, one of my flamboyant look-a-likes is spitting over the mic, “If a bridge is covered, then it’s called a covered bridge.
 If a bridge isn’t covered, it’s not called an uncovered bridge.”